majek/idea/site/2012-06-16-dissecting-ssl/main.md

 [SSL 2.0](http://www.mozilla.org/projects/security/pki/nss/ssl/draft02.html)
 was
 [originally developed by Netscape](https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0.2C_2.0_and_3.0).
 It's old, barely documented and insecure.
-Hovewer few applications still support it for compatibility with old servers.
+However few applications still support it for compatibility with old servers.
 Some versions of `wget` and google crawler use the SSLv2 handshake.
 A `CLIENT-HELLO` message is defined as: